DenverCoder1/github-readme-streak-stats/CONTRIBUTING.md

 ### Need some help regarding the basics?

-You can refer to the following articles on basics of Git and Github in case you are stuck:
+You can refer to the following articles on the basics of Git and GitHub in case you are stuck:

 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request)